-Similarly, the rates of digital capacity occur across complex social vectors.
-This is aptly illustrated by what is a rarified but increasingly globalised example of digital capacity: the expansion of programming skills through formal educational institutions as well as informal opportunities, including coding clinics, hackathons, interpretive scripting environments and broader social pressures to ‘learn to code’.
-Since definitions of ‘programming’ vary from full-time professionals to occasional ‘hackers’ or ‘script junkies’, worldwide estimates of programmers are difficult to estimate with precision.
-Some indication of gross numbers can be obtained from user metrics on popular code repositories such as GitHub, and technical Q&A fora, such as Stack Overflow.
-As of April 2014, GitHub reports 14 million users, while Stack Overflow reports 4.5 million registered ‘programmers’.
-Both are likely underestimates, as many programmers do not use these sites, or access them anonymously, yet these numbers still represent order-of-magnitude increases over approximate estimates in the 2000s (approximately 5 million) and 1990s (under 1 million).
-Such aggregated figures do however bely the ways the diffusion of programming skills also follow broad trajectories of geography, education, availability of digital infrastructure.
-Entry to the programming profession corresponds strongly to availability of tertiary education, affordable hardware, software and the Internet, and clusters of investment in technological innovation.
-Programmers also are sharply skewed demographically and geographically: male gendered, middle class, and urban residents.
-Yet even this characteristic has locational variation: as Poster (2013) notes in a comparative study of gender in American and Indian IT firms, ‘the masculine “cultures of engineering” often cited in the US literature are weaker in my Indian cases’.

 These illustrations index the global growth and relative geographic change of digital capacity.
 Numerous other trends, both endogenous and exogenous to the ICT industry, also impact how capacity is configured.
 In-built product obsolescence, switches from desktop to mobile apps, ease of accessing social media apps and networks, increases in automation and improvements in design mean certain capacities are more readily acquired, while others become forgotten or obscured.

 Our definition and analysis of digital capacities foregrounds two implications of this conceptual volatility.
 The first implication is that any specific measureable dimension of capacity is likely to have limited shelf-life, both over time and across regions.
 This implies the need for intermediary categories of analysis to mediate between these measures and any generalized definition of capacity itself.
-It further suggests that while application of direct measures may not be replicable, both these intermediary levels and the very process of selecting those measures may have greater prospect for flexible reuse and adaptation across different spatiotemporal frames.
+It further suggests that while application of direct measures may not be replicable, the intermediary levels and the process of selecting measures may have greater prospect for flexible reuse and adaptation across different spatiotemporal frames.